O-X-L/ansible-webui/docs/source/usage/alerts.rst

 E-Mail
 ******

-You need to configure your mailserver at the :code:`System - Config` page.
+You need to configure your mailserver at the :code:`System - Settings` page.

 After that you can receive e-mails on job finish/failure.